raae/queen.raae.codes/content/emails-queen/2022/03/22-page-templates/index.md

 This week we'll look at three different approaches!

 First up is using _multiple page templates_.
-Tomorrow's email looks at _multiple page components_, and then we'll round it off with my favorite: _multiple file system routes_.
+Tomorrow's email looks at [multiple page components](/emails/2022-03-23-page-components), and then we'll round it off with my current favorite: [parrot pages](/emails/2022-03-24-parrot-pages).

 ## Multiple Page Templates